minty-code/optimize-win10/README.md

 * More stable FPS, lower input lag
 * Less tracking (Linux is still WAY better with this)
 * Lower input lag in games (Not super noticeable, no false promises.
 Maybe I'm just not good enough lolol)

+# Drivers
+* Use NVCleanstall.
+Click recommended features, and install.
+* AMD Users are chilling
+* Try to use drivers from manufacturer website as much as possible.
+If not there, use Snappy Driver Installer Origin (SDIO).

+# Windows Options
+Most options will be changed by Chris Titus's script.
+Make sure hardware accelerated GPU scheduling is enabled if you have the option.

 # Chris Titus Tech Debloat Script
 * Put this in powershell (admin)  ` iwr -useb https://git.io/JJ8R4 | iex `